Bell's Theorem for Temporal Order: Results

-In {general relativity} an event is an \textit{operationally} defined point in space-time~\cite{Rovelli1991}: An event can only be meaningfully specified in relation to a physical system, e.g.\ it can be defined in terms of the time and location of a physical clock.
-The presence of massive bodies in general alters the relative rates at which different clocks tick.
-For example, in a weak field limit, a clock in a gravitational potential $\Phi$ will run slower by a factor $\sqrt{1+2 \frac{\Phi}{c^2}}$ than an identical clock far away from the mass, where gravitational potential effectively vanishes.
+The presence of massive bodies {generally} alters the {relative} rates at which clocks tick.
+For example, in a weak field limit, a clock in a gravitational potential $\Phi$ exchanging signals with an identical clock far away from the source of $\Phi$, where the potential effectively vanishes, will appear to tick slower by a factor $\sqrt{1+2 \frac{\Phi}{c^2}}$.
 In classical physics, this leads to the well-tested time dilation~\cite{HafeleKeating:1972b, Wineland:2010} and redshift effects~\cite{PoundRebka:1960}.
 When the clocks are described as quantum systems, new effects arise from the combination of quantum and general relativistic theories.
-For a clock in superposition of different distances to the mass, its proper time becomes entangled to the clock's position~\cite{Zych:2011, Zych:2012, Zych2016}.
+For a clock in superposition of different distances to the mass, its {time-keeping degrees of freedom become} entangled to the clock's position~\cite{Zych:2011, Zych:2012, Zych2016}.
 This entanglement implies a universal decoherence mechanism for generic macroscopic systems under time dilation~\cite{pikovskiuniversal2015, pikovski2017time}.
-The regime of low-energy quantum systems in curved space-time can be described within a framework of general-relativistic composite quantum particles \cite{ZychPhDSpringer}. {Here we additionally exploit the fact that only the distance between a clock and a mass has physical significance and due to linearity of quantum theory this must hold also for a superposition of different distances\footnote{There is no difference in the relative ticking rates of two clocks whether we think that the clocks are being positioned at different distances -- possibly in a superposition -- from the mass, or that the mass is positioned at different distances from the clocks.}.}
+The regime of low-energy quantum systems in curved space-time can be described within a framework of general-relativistic composite quantum particles \cite{ZychPhDSpringer}.
+Here we additionally exploit the fact that only the distance between a clock and a mass has physical significance and due to linearity of quantum theory this must hold also for a superposition of different distances.
+(There is no difference in the relative ticking rates of two clocks whether we think that the clocks are being positioned at different distances -- possibly in a superposition -- from the mass, or that the mass is positioned at different distances from the clocks~\cite{zych2018relativity}.)